FAR-Lab/Interactive-Lab-Hub/Lab 4/README.md

 **Open Ended**: We are putting very few constraints on this part but we want you to get creative.

 Design a system with the Pi and anything from your kit with a focus on form, and materiality.
 The "stuff" that enclose the system should be informed by the desired interaction.
 What would a computer made of rocks be like?
 How would an ipod made of grass behave?
 Would a roomba made of gold clean your floor any differently?

+** a. document the material prototype. ** Include candidates that were considered even if they were set aside later.

+** b. explain the selection. **